taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"Wear what?"**

-Eireena: **"Eat the raspberries in your hand, and come with me please.
+Eireena: **"Eat your raspberries, and come with me please.
 Bring the oatcakes and juice."**

 ### Page 6